-The use of the very high volume of "Mexico" ECA fuel (2.98 mbd, 150.7 million tpa 2030) as projected by EERA clearly raised the assessed global product supply cost impact.
-Using a smaller figure would have correspondingly reduced the cost in terms of billion dollars per year.
-However, EnSys' view is that while the cost in terms of US\$/barrel or tonne of fuel converted would have been reduced, this effect would have been limited since the same kinds and mix of refinery processing changes would have been needed.
+It should be noted that the use of the very high volume of fuel for the Mexican ECA (2.98 mbd, or 150.7 million tpa for 2030), as projected by EERA, clearly raised the assessed impact of the global product supply cost.
+Using a smaller figure would have correspondingly reduced the cost by billions of US dollars per year.
+However, the view of EnSys is that while the cost in terms of US\$/barrel or tonne of fuel converted would have been reduced this effect would have been limited since the same kinds of refinery processing changes would have been needed.

-3.3 Product Supply Costs Mexico
+3.3 Product Supply Costs in Mexico

-Table 16 singles out the assessed product supply cost impacts on Mexico.
-The impacts on Mexico are driven more by the broad global consequences resulting from the 2.98 mbd shift to ECA standard than by the volumes of marine fuel sold in Mexico per se since these were projected to still be minor in 2030 (about 28,000 bpd versus around 14,000 bpd in 2014 and about half already marine gasoil).
+Table 16 highlights the assessed impacts of the product supply cost on Mexico.
+The impacts on Mexico are driven more by the broad global consequences of the 2.98 mbd shift to the ECA standard than by the volumes of marine fuel sold in Mexico per se, since these were projected to still be minor in 2030 (about 28,000 bpd versus around 14,000 bpd in 2014, and about half already marine gasoil).